jsrobson10/nuclear-sim/README.md

 2. The mode a nuculei will decay in is fixed and will decay depending on whichever end result has the longest half life (and is most stable).
     - This seems true for most cases I tested it for, when considering alpha, beta-, and beta+.
 It is not perfect.
 3. Decay via beta- of a super excited nuculei will ALWAYS release 1 neutron.
+4. Free neutrons will always be distributed among nuculei, with bigger masses linearly taking more free neutrons.
+5. Nuclear fission will always produce neutrons with a linearly distributed integer between 1 and 5.